 Smile Direct Club

 This is one of the best known names in both the UK and the US.
-With a network of 21 Smile Shops, Smile Direct Club has the biggest physical footprint of all the UK postal aligner companies.
+With a network of 21 Smile Shops, American brand Smile Direct Club has the biggest physical footprint of all the UK postal aligner companies.
 This might make them a good choice if you don't live near London.
 You won’t get to see an orthodontist or dentist when you visit a Smile Shop, but you can get your teeth scanned rather than having to do your own impressions.

 The prices at Smile Direct Club are a little higher than Straight Teeth Direct and they only offer one repayment model.
 You do get teeth whitening gel included in the price though, and the monthly payment option includes two free retainers as well.
+We'd suggest you read some UK Smile Direct Club reviews before going ahead with them, as they don't have the best reputation for customer service.

 Straight My Teeth